cloudevents/spec/cesql/spec.md

 Through implicit type casting, the user can convert the addressed value instances to _Integer_ and _Boolean_.

-When addressed an attribute not included in the input event, an empty _String_ MUST be assumed as value
+When addressing an attribute not included in the input event, an empty _String_ MUST be assumed as its value.

 ### 3.3.
 Errors

 Because every operator and function is total, an expression evaluation flow is defined statically and cannot be modified by expected or unexpected errors.
-Nevertheless CESQL includes the concept of errors: when an expression is evaluated, in case an error arise, the evaluator collects a list of errors, referred in this spec as _error list_, which is then returned together with the evaluated value of the CESQL expression.
+Nevertheless CESQL includes the concept of errors: when an expression is evaluated, in case an error arises, the evaluator collects a list of errors, referred in this spec as _error list_, which is then returned together with the evaluated value of the CESQL expression.

-Whenever possible, some errors checks SHOULD be done at compile time by the expression evaluator, in order to prevent runtime errors.
+Whenever possible, some error checks SHOULD be done at compile time by the expression evaluator, in order to prevent runtime errors.

 ### 3.4.
 Operators